BrianNathanWhite/BrianNathanWhite.github.io/_pages/teaching.md

 ## Instructional/Teaching Assistantships

-I grade, lead study sessions, proctor exams, hold office hours and answer student questions for a variety of courses in the Department of Statistics and Operations Research at UNC.
+I grade, lead study sessions, proctor exams, hold office hours and answer student questions for a variety of courses in the Department of Statistics and Operations Research at UNC and the Wake Forest School of Medicine.
 See course history below.

+*Wake Forest School of Medicine*

+-THSS 732: Statistical Modeling (Spring 2024)

+-THSS 730: Introduction to Biostatistics (Fall 2023)

 *The University of North Carolina at Chapel Hill*